-Evolunatory Foreword This document is presented as a foreward to Explanatory Foreword This document is presented as a foreword to the Statement of Accounts to fulfil a similar purpose to a directors' report in company accounts.
+Explanatory Foreword This document is presented as a foreword to the Statement of Accounts to fulfil a similar purpose to a directors' report in company accounts.
 It provides a guide for the reader of the accounts to the most significant aspects of the Council's financial performance, year-end financial position and cash flows.
-Statement of Responsibilities for the This statement sets out the responsibilities of Statement of Accounts the Council and the Chief Financial Officer (the Deputy Chief Executive) in respect of the Statement of Accounts.
-Movement in Reserves Statement Comprehensive Income and Expenditure Statement Balance Sheet This statement provides a summary of the changes that have taken place in the Council's reserves over the financial year by analysing the increase or decrease in net worth as a result of: • incurring expenses and generating income; • movements in the fair value of the Council's assets; and • movements between reserves according to statutory provisions.
-This statement shows the accounting cost in the year of providing services in accordance with generally accepted accounting practice.
-This statement summarises the Council's financial position as at 31 March each year.
+Statement of Responsibilities for the Statement of Accounts This statement sets out the responsibilities of the Council and the Chief Financial Officer (the Head of Finance) in respect of the Statement of Accounts.
+Movement in Reserves Statement This statement provides a summary of the changes that have taken place in the Council's reserves over the financial year by analysing the increase or decrease in net worth as a result of: • incurring expenses and generating income; • movements in the fair value of the Council's assets; and • movements between reserves according to statutory provisions.
+Comprehensive Income and Expenditure Statement This statement shows the accounting cost in the year of providing services in accordance with generally accepted accounting practice.
+Balance Sheet This statement summarises the Council's financial position as at 31 March each year.
 It shows the value of the assets and liabilities recognised by the Council and how they have been financed.
 Cash Flow Statement This statement summarises the flows of cash that have taken place into and out of the Council's bank accounts over the financial year.
 Notes to the Financial Statements Notes are provided to assist in the interpretation of the accounts (for example the first note details the Council's Accounting policies), to provide further disclosures required by the Code of Practice and to provide additional information that is not presented elsewhere that will help the reader to understand the accounts.
 Collection Fund As a billing authority, the Council is required to provide this statement which summarises the collection and distribution of amounts due in respect of Council Tax and National Non-Domestic Rates.
 Glossary Explains the technical terms contained within the Statement of Accounts.